-Cambridge Assessment International Education (CAIE) Primary Mathematics
+Cambridge International Education (CIE) Primary Mathematics

-The Footprints Primary program follows the Cambridge Assessment International Examinations (CAIE) Mathematics Curriculum.
+The Footprints Primary programme follows the Cambridge Assessment International Examinations (CAIE) Mathematics Curriculum.
 The Footprints Mathematics Curriculum framework explores four key content areas (or strands) of Number, Geometry & Measure, Statistics & Probability and Thinking and Working Mathematically (which is integrated into the other three strands).
 Underpinning the subject is the CAIE framework of objectives.
-The learning objectives detail what the learner should know as well as do in each year of the program (From Grade 1 to Grade 5) and underpin each of the four strands (Number, Measure and Geometry, Statistics and Probability and Thinking Mathematically) Each strand in turn is broken down into sub-strands or units of work (for example 'counting and sequences') to effectively sequence learning so students are continually building on prior knowledge so they can effectively apply mathematical skill acquisition and knowledge when solving mathematical problems.
+The learning objectives detail what the learner should know as well as do in each year of the programme (From Grade 1 to Grade 5) and underpin each of the four strands (Number, Measure and Geometry, Statistics and Probability and Thinking Mathematically) Each strand in turn is broken down into sub-strands or units of work (for example 'counting and sequences') to effectively sequence learning so students are continually building on prior knowledge so they can effectively apply mathematical skill acquisition and knowledge when solving mathematical problems.

-Cambridge Assessment International Education (CAIE) Cambridge Primary English
+Cambridge International Education (CIE) Cambridge Primary English